 Extravasation of trastuzumab emtansine during intravenous injection may produce local pain.
 Exceptionally, cases of severe tissue lesions and epidermal necrosis may occur.
 If extravasation occurs, the infusion should be terminated immediately and the patient should be examined regularly as necrosis may occur within days to weeks after infusion.

-Sodium content in excipients
+Excipients with known effect

+This medicine contains 1.1 mg of polysorbate 20 in each 100 mg vial and 1.7 mg of polysorbate 20 in each 160 mg vial.
+Polysorbates may cause allergic reactions.

-This medicinal product contains less than 1 mmol sodium (23 mg) per dose, i.e. essentially ‘sodium- free’.
+This medicinal product contains less than 1 mmol sodium (23 mg) per dose, i.e. essentially ‘sodium-free’.

 4.5 Interaction with other medicinal products and other forms of interaction